ProJend/Avicii.UWP/README.md

   - &gt; Windows 1703
 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) with UWP : Version 2017 or higher
 - [SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/) : Windows 10 SDK (10.0.18362.0)
-  - Also can download in the Visual Studio Installer.
+  - Can be installed in the Visual Studio Installer as well.

 ### Translation
 Begin soon with the Release of v1.0 out.

 ### Installation
-For sideloaded packages, see [this](https://docs.microsoft.com/en-us/windows/application-management/sideload-apps-in-windows-10).
+For sideloaded packages, more info [here](https://docs.microsoft.com/en-us/windows/application-management/sideload-apps-in-windows-10).

-😕 This time is no available at Microsoft Store.
+😕 Not available at Microsoft Store.

 ## License
 ### Nuget